 Compliment a stranger

 Compliments from a mother or a spouse can sometimes feel a little obligatory. (“Of course you look great honey, can we go now?”)
 But when a stranger admires your outfit or your smile or your shoes, you know it’s the real deal because they went out of their way to tell you.

 Send a hand-written card

 Think of someone you’re grateful to but haven’t told—perhaps a past teacher, boss, or your great aunt who bought you a graduation dress when your parents couldn’t afford one—and write them a card sharing your feelings.
 You can either send it through the mail or hand deliver it for extra smiles.

 We all expect treats around the holidays but nothing is quite as fun as an unexpected treat.
 So bring a plate to the office or a bar of chocolate to your best friend—just because.
 If they insist on a reason?
 Make up a holiday.
 Happy best friend’s day!
 These cozy best friend quotes will warm your heart.

 Did your boss say something great about your coworker, but she wasn’t there to hear it?
 Let your her know.
 Normally repeating things you overhear about someone else is the opposite of courteous, but letting someone know they’re amazing and lots of people think so is never a bad thing.
 This magical text message can improve anyone’s day.

 Mail a drawing to a kid

 Kids love drawing.
 Kids love mail.
 But little kids can’t read!
 So getting a drawing in the mail is basically the best thing to ever happen to them.
 Sketch something colorful and fun that you know they like and send it off.
 Don’t worry about being a great artist, children don’t care!
 This is perfect for grandparents who live far away.
-This is how doodling can even make you smarter, and the amazing ways coloring can boost your health.
+This is how doodling can even make you smarter.

 Check in with a loved one who’s had a hard time